dqops/dqo/docs/checks/column/patterns/text-matching-name-pattern-percent.md

 # text matching name pattern percent data quality checks

-Column check that calculates the percentage of values that match the name regex in a column.
+A column-level that calculates the percentage of values that match the name regex in a monitored column.

 ___